Finding a Top Financial Advisor Firm in Los Angeles, California

 HCR Wealth Advisors

 HCR Wealth Advisors is a fee-based firm that helps its clients weather life’s transitions, from divorce to inheritance to starting a business.
-The firm requires an account minimum of $100,000.
-It has four certified financial planners (CFPs) and two chartered financial analysts (CFAs).
+The firm requires an account minimum of $100,000 for its investment advisory services.
+Its clients include individuals, high-net-worth individuals, charitable organizations and sovereign wealth funds and foreign official institutions.
+The firm has four certified financial planners (CFPs) and two chartered financial analysts (CFAs) on staff.

 HCR Wealth Advisors Background